ghulamhaider65/OOP-notes/README.md

 - `polymor.py` — Polymorphism demo using the same function on different types
 - `main.py` — Tiny entry point to try the classes quickly
 - `items.csv` — Sample data for the CSV constructor in `item.py`
+- `abstraction.py` — Abstraction with an abstract base class and two implementations

 How to use these notes
 1) Open each file and read the comments/docstrings.